Bulgaria in the Junior Eurovision Song Contest 2016

-Bulgaria participated in the Junior Eurovision Song Contest 2016.
+Bulgaria was represented at the Junior Eurovision Song Contest 2016.
 Their entrant was selected through the televised national selection "Decata na Bulgaria sa super", organised by the Bulgarian broadcaster Bulgarian National Television (BNT).
 Lidia Ganeva won the national selection and she got the right to represent Bulgaria in the contest.
 Ganeva performed the song "Magical Day (Valsheben den)" at the contest.

 In the final, Bulgaria performed in position 6 and placed 9th out of the 17 participating countries, scoring 161 points.

 Before Junior Eurovision

 Decata na Bulgaria sa super

 The singer who performed the Bulgarian entry for the Junior Eurovision Song Contest 2016 was selected through the reality singing competition Decata na Bulgaria sa super ("The children of Bulgaria are awesome").
 Bulgarian broadcaster BNT opened submissions for singers aged between 9–14 to send their audio or video recordings to the BNT team.
 After the deadline on 10 May 2016, a professional jury of music experts selected the best ones to proceed to the first semi-final of the televised national selection.
 The process to select the representative began on 2 June 2016 and it ended on 8 June 2016.
 The selection procedure included two semi-finals and a final.
 A total of fifteen stars were internally selected to compete at the first semi-final where a professional jury selected five finalists out of fifteen.
 During the first semi-final, eleven singers out of fifteen qualified for the next one, where five singers advanced for the final.
 The results in the two semi-finals were to be based on 100% jury votes, while in the final the winner was selected by a 50/50 combination of both telephone vote and the votes of jury members.
 The jury consisted of: